arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

 # Plans for the future

-If i get time later, i will try to optmize the code so that it runs smother
+If i get time later, i will try to optmize the code so that it runs smother, i had chalenges in making it work on steramlit cloud, as the app was not optmized then. i would like toi add an alarm function to the app as well. the camera was also grainy as i was using steramlit webrtc, i plan to change that as well.